-I’ve also incorporated sunflower seed butter to make it a nut free option, but feel free to sub in a nut butter if you can do nuts.
+I’ve also incorporated sunflower seed butter to make it a nut-free option, but feel free to sub in a nut butter if you prefer nuts.

 Then you can basically incorporate some tasty add-ins to make it just like the name.

 Trail mix energy cups.